 Cad Crowd offers a full range of architectural design services for architects and clients.
-From freelance drafting to residential, commercial, and even landscape design, the expert designers and drafters in our global network have the skills and technology to take your project to the next level.
+From freelance drafting to residential, commercial, and landscape design, expert designers and drafters in our global network have the skills and technology to take your project to the next level.
 Our expert 3D modelers and drafters can help you with every step of the design process, from creating investor presentations and 3D printed scale models, to drafting, and everything in between.

-It’s also fair to say that architecture is so much more than just an impressive visual statement in the form of a building.
-Creative design notwithstanding, there are many more facets to architecture than you may think.
+It’s fair to say that architecture is more than an impressive visual statement in the form of a building.
+Creative design notwithstanding, architecture has many more facets than you may think.
 Architecture is more than how a building looks; it is a general term that covers a wide range of engineering and creative functions.

 The creative end is only one part of it, though.
 Residential architects also must document their ideas using CAD systems intended explicitly for building design, such as AutoCAD Architecture.
-Once done, they can then determine cost estimates and work with the general contractor to ensure smooth execution of the project.
+Once done, they can then determine cost estimates and work with the general contractor to ensure the smooth execution of the project.

 A commercial architect follows many of the processes and procedures that a residential architect does, but there are inherent differences.

-It would be pretty hard to find a manufactured product that wasn’t produced in a factory or stored at some point in a warehouse.
+It would be hard to find a manufactured product that wasn’t produced in a factory or stored at some point in a warehouse.

 Utility requirements are usually much more significant for these types of buildings, so an industrial architect needs to be well-versed with what is typically required (high voltage requirements, compressed air lines, chilled and potable water, etc.)